cloudFPGA/cFDK/DOC/NTS/TOE.md

 ### TCP Application Layer Interface
-The TCP application layer interface (TAIF) connects **`TOE`** to a network presentation layer such as a *TLS process*, a network application layer such as an *HTTP server*, or directly to a user application itself.
+The TCP application layer interface (TAIF) connects **`TOE`** to a network presentation layer such as a *TLS process*, a network application layer such as an *HTTP server*, or directly to the user application itself.
 It consists of a receive and a transmit path, each path further containing a data and a control sub-interface.
 * [RxAppData](#rx-application-data-interface) implements the receive data path between **`TOE`** and the application layer (i.e., the incoming network traffic direction) and [RxAppCtrl](#rx-application-control-interface) manages the receive control path.